Mutable Principal

 The resolver always wins.
 If you set both a static principal and a resolver, the resolver's return value is used for every call.
 The static principal is ignored while a resolver is active.

-Contracts that reference principal.* selectors work identically whether the principal is static or dynamic.
-The contract sees whatever principal is on the envelope at evaluation time.
+Rulesets that reference principal.* selectors work identically whether the principal is static or dynamic.
+The rule sees whatever principal is on the envelope at evaluation time.

 Per-tenant rate limits